Gödel’s Incompleteness Theorem

 The key part of Gödel’s proof is the part that he calls his Fifth Proposition.
 The entire result of his theorem depends on this Fifth Proposition.
 But Gödel only provides a brief outline of how you might create a proof, saying in his paper: “We content ourselves here with indicating the proof of this proposition in outline, since it offers no difficulties of principle and is somewhat involved.”
 In so doing he makes a leap of faith that is completely unacceptable in a proof that is to be considered as a rigorous mathematical proof.
 (Footnote:

-Peter Smith, although he is a staunch advocate of Gödel’s proof, acknowledges in his paper, Expounding the First Incompleteness Theorem, that:
+The convicted paedophile ex-professor Peter Smith, although he is a staunch advocate of Gödel’s proof, acknowledges in his paper, PDF Expounding the First Incompleteness Theorem, that:

 “Gödel only sketches a proof by induction on the complexity of the definition of the (characteristic function of the) property or relation in terms of definitions by composition and recursion grounding out in the trivial initial functions.
 The crucial step is just asserted - ‘the processes of definition … (substitution and recursion) can both be formally reproduced in the system P’ … it certainly isn’t spelt out.”